RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 This section defines the expectations of the rocket's functions and qualities, what the product should demonstrate to the user on a quantitative and qualitative level.
 The rocket will be constructed of many different functioning components, establishing a range of software and hardware performance requirements along with the rocket's general performance itself.

-A key requirement of the rocket's performance is that it has a strong structual integrity, so that it is able to withstand stress, acceleration, velocity, vibration and heat that will be present during launch.
+A key requirement of the rocket's performance is that it has a strong structural integrity, so that it is able to withstand stress, acceleration, velocity, vibration and heat that will be present during launch.
 This will ensure functionality and longevity of the rocket.
 It is required that the system can be tested at least 10 times, with any deficient parts after that to be easily replaced.
 The environment has a strong impact on the performance of the rocket, the most critical factor being the wind.
 Ideally the rocket will launch when there is minimal wind however this can be expected to increase with altitude.
 The system will be required to control the rocket in wind speeds up to 15 m/s.
 The general performance of the system is required to have a vertical-to-horizontal distance travelled ratio exceeding 90% at the completion of climbing flight.

 The performance of the software will have a strong influence on the rocket's control so the system will require minimum delay between sensors and actuators.
 This delay will be determined by the maximum operating speeds of the components, such as the servos and the IMU.
 Another key aspect of the software performance is the communication of data through out each stage of the launch.
-It is essential that information to mission control is continous.
+It is essential that information to mission control is continuous.
 It is important to note that however this load will vary depending on the stage.
 The required data is the state of the rocket, the location and potentially some kinetic data.
 An additional software requirement is for a fast data rate on to the SD card, which will need to be taking readings from the sensors at least every 50ms more good analysis of the flight.

 The core part of the systems performance is dependent on a power supply which makes the batteries performance vital.
-It is required that the system does not deplete more than 50% of the capacity throughout the launch process, leaving the remaining power for initiation and retreival.
+It is required that the system does not deplete more than 50% of the capacity throughout the launch process, leaving the remaining power for initiation and retrieval.
 This will be later detailed with more knowledge of the power consumption and specifications.
 It is also required that the servos are performing at a rotational speed sufficient enough to emulate the control system and also strong enough to manipulate gimbal.
-The geographical location of the rocket is important for finding it after launch so the gps is required to perform within an error of 10 metres.
-To ensure communication during this stage the LoRa radio system will be required to transmit and receive up to 2 kilometers away, so the rocket may be retrieved if it was to travel far during descent.
-Like the structual integrity of the rocket, the individual components will need be able to with stand the induced environment factors during launch for longevity, this will require strong connections and a good quality of wiring.
+The geographical location of the rocket is important for finding it after launch so the GPS is required to perform within an error of 10 metres.
+To ensure communication during this stage the LoRa radio system will be required to transmit and receive up to 2 kilometres away, so the rocket may be retrieved if it was to travel far during descent.
+Like the structural integrity of the rocket, the individual components will need be able to with stand the induced environment factors during launch for longevity, this will require strong connections and a good quality of wiring.
 A vital part of the systems performance is that it is required to eject a parachute at the top of ascent, this needs to be certain so tests will be required to be implemented.